rikbosch/PowerUp/Readme.markdown

 ## Packages

 In contrast to other types of deployment packages (msi's installshield etc), these packages are just simple zip files.
-Within these packages are the files from your solution, supporting PowerUp files (mostly PowerShell script files, cmdlets, and some 3rd party tools), and a Psake Powershell script describing what to do during the deploy.
+Within these packages are the files from your solution, supporting PowerUp files (mostly PowerShell script files, cmdlets, and some 3rd party tools), and a Psake Powershell script you write, describing what must happen during the deploy.

 ## Settings

 Although packages are environment neutral, they also contain a settings file.
 This files lays out in plain text a set of key/value pairs describing the configuration of each environment.
-Not only are these settings available within the Powershell script, they can also be used to substitute into any plain text file.
+Not only are these settings available within your Psake script, they can also be used to substitute into any plain text file you choose.

 ## Deployment scripts